nims-spin-theory/MLIP_HOT/README.md

 #   --labels: Optional custom labels for each input file (order matches input files)
 ```

-To track which file each minimum came from, the CSV file path is specified
-for each compound by default.
-It can also be specified by the flag `--labels`; the order of labels is the same as the order of input files.
+To track which file the global minimum came from, the CSV file path is specified for each compound by default.
+Custom labels can be provided using the `--labels` flag (order matches input files).

 ### 2. Formation Energy Calculation